General Conditions of Use

 5. No Guarantee of Accuracy

-Snow Traces makes no guarantee regarding the accuracy, completeness, or reliability of any information displayed on the platform.
+Snow Trace makes no guarantee regarding the accuracy, completeness, or reliability of any information displayed on the platform.
 Specifically:

 6. User Responsibility